Amazebot/bbot.chat/public/docs/thought.md

 bBot replies to the people it's engaged with appropriately.
 Canned responses are mixed with context and may include rich UI elements.

-Add a middleware piece via `.respondMiddleware` to execute on any sends, if matched callbacks prompted a response.
+Add a middleware piece via `.middleware.respond` to execute on any sends, if matched callbacks prompted a response.

 Respond is processed after a matching listen, understand or act branch, so it